SwedbankPay/developer.swedbankpay.com/_includes/payment-order-other-features.md

 include parameter, the parameter will get the value of the variable from the parent scope regardless of whether it is passed to the include or not.

-This is the reason we are explicitly passing `documentation_section=nil` to the problems include.
+This is the reason we are explicitly passing ` to the problems include.

 Variable scoping is fixed in the new `{% render %}` tag implemented in Liquid,